-Under section 670 of the Revenue and Taxation Code, any person performing the duties of an appraiser for property tax purposes as an employee of the state, any county, or any city and county, must hold a valid appraiser's certificate issued by the State Board of Equalization (Board).
-Sections 670 through 673 and Property Tax Rules 281 through 284 govern the issuance of such certificates (see Appendix A).
+Under section 670 of the Revenue and Taxation Code,1 any person performing the duties of an appraiser for property tax purposes as an employee of the state, any county, or any city and county, must hold a valid appraiser's certificate issued by the California State Board of Equalization (Board).
+Sections 670 through 673 and Property Tax Rules 281 through 2842 govern the issuance of such certificates and requirements to retain them (see Appendix A).